-- (ii) if the person is a body corporate-a fine not exceeding \$2,500 for each sound recording or copy to which the offence relates; - (b) if it is the person's first conviction for a contravention of that subsection and the recording to which the contravention relates is a cinematograph film: - (i) if the person is a natural person-a fine not exceeding \$1,500 for each cinematograph film or copy to which the offence relates or imprisonment for a term not exceeding 2 years, or both; or - (ii) if the person is a body corporate-a fine not exceeding \$7,500 for each cinematograph film or copy to which the offence relates; - (c) if it is not the person's first conviction for a contravention of that subsection and the recording to which the contravention relates is a sound recording: - (i) if the person is a natural person-a fine not exceeding \$500 for each sound recording or copy to which the offence relates or imprisonment for a term not exceeding 6 months, or both; or - (ii) if the person is a body corporate-a fine not exceeding \$5,000 for each sound recording or copy to which the offence relates; or - (d) if it is not the person's first conviction for a contravention of that subsection and the recording to which the contravention relates is a cinematograph film: - (i) if the person is a natural person-a fine not exceeding \$1,500 for each cinematograph film or copy to which the offence relates or imprisonment for a term not exceeding 5 years, or both; or - (ii) if the person is a body corporate-a fine not exceeding \$15,000 for each cinematograph film or copy to which the offence relates. - (4) Where a fine is imposed on a person under subsection (3) in relation to an offence committed by the person and there is more than one recording or copy to which the offence relates: - (a) if the person is prosecuted before the Federal Court of Australia-the fine imposed in respect of the offence shall not exceed \$50,000 if the person is a natural person or \$250,000 if the person is a body corporate; and - (b) if the person is prosecuted before any other court-the fine imposed in respect of the offence shall not exceed \$10,000 if the person is a natural person or \$50,000 if the person is a body corporate.
+- (ii) if the person is a body corporate-a fine not exceeding \$5,000 for each sound recording or copy to which the offence relates; or - (d) if it is not the person's first conviction for a contravention of that subsection and the recording to which the contravention relates is a cinematograph film: - (i) if the person is a natural person-a fine not exceeding \$1,500 for each cinematograph film or copy to which the offence relates or imprisonment for a term not exceeding 5 years, or both; or - (ii) if the person is a body corporate-a fine not exceeding \$15,000 for each cinematograph film or copy to which the offence relates. - (3A) A person who contravenes subsection 248QA(2) is guilty of an offence punishable on conviction by: - (a) if the person is a natural person-a fine not exceeding 15 penalty units or imprisonment for a term not exceeding 6 months, or both; or - (b) if the person is a body corporate-a fine not exceeding 150 penalty units. - (3B) A person who contravenes subsection 248QA(3), (4) or (5) is guilty of an offence punishable on conviction by: - (a) if the person is a natural person-a fine not exceeding 5 penalty units for each sound recording or copy to which the offence relates or imprisonment for a term not exceeding 6 months, or both; or - (b) if the person is a body corporate-a fine not exceeding 50 penalty units for each sound recording or copy to which the offence relates. - (4) Where a fine is imposed on a person under subsection (3) or (3B) in relation to an offence committed by the person and there is more than one recording or copy to which the offence relates: - (a) if the person is prosecuted before the Federal Court of Australia-the fine imposed in respect of the offence shall not exceed \$50,000 if the person is a natural person or \$250,000 if the person is a body corporate; and - (b) if the person is prosecuted before any other court-the fine imposed in respect of the offence shall not exceed \$10,000 if the person is a natural person or \$50,000 if the person is a body corporate.

-Prosecutions for offences
+248S Prosecutions for offences

-- 248S.
-(1) Prosecutions for offences against this Part may be brought in the Federal Court of Australia or in any other court of competent jurisdiction. - (2) Jurisdiction is conferred on the Federal Court of Australia to hear and determine prosecutions for offences against this Part.
+- (1) Prosecutions for offences against this Part may be brought in the Federal Court of Australia or in any other court of competent jurisdiction. - (2) Jurisdiction is conferred on the Federal Court of Australia to hear and determine prosecutions for offences against this Part.

-Destruction or delivery up of unauthorised recordings
+248T Destruction or delivery up of unauthorised recordings

-248T.
 The court before which a person is charged with an offence against this Part may, whether the person is convicted of the offence or not, order that any article in the possession of the person that appears to the court to be: